emily883/ImageUploader/client/README.md

-Don't forget to create a .env file in root of the project with
+Don't forget to add firebase data into a new .env file

-REACT_APP_HOST=apiUrl/upload/